AdaCore/training_material/courses/rust_essentials/200_error_handling/02-panic.rst

     * Calls destructors (:rust:`drop`) for all objects in scope

-  * Ensures resources released even during a crash
+  * Ensures resources released even during a panic

     * Like memory or file handles